-1. Type recovery in the taskbar search box, select Recovery Manager, and then select HP Recovery Environment. - or - For computers or tablets with keyboards attached, press f11 while the computer boots, or press and hold f11 as you press the power button.
-For tablets without keyboards: Turn on or restart the tablet, and then quickly hold down the volume down button; then select f11. - or - Turn on or restart the tablet, and then quickly hold down the Windows button; then select f11.
+1. Type recovery in the taskbar search box, select Recovery Manager, and then select HP Recovery Environment.

+For computers or tablets with keyboards attached, press f11 while the computer boots, or press and hold f11 as you press the power button.

+For tablets without keyboards:

+Turn on or restart the tablet, and then quickly hold down the volume up button; then select f11.

+Turn on or restart the tablet, and then quickly hold down the volume down button; then select f11.

+Turn on or restart the tablet, and then quickly hold down the Windows button; then select f11.

 2. Select Troubleshoot from the boot options menu.

 3. Select Recovery Manager, and then follow the on-screen instructions.